Study with us

 A range of cutting-edge projects are available, involving work in areas such as:

-- constructing 3D quantum logic circuits using high-intensity femtosecond lasers
+- fabricating 3D photonic integrated circuits using high-intensity femtosecond lasers

 - designing new sensors based on levitated quantum mechanical systems

-- harnessing the angular momentum of light at the quantum level
+- harnessing the angular momentum of light at the quantum level, and

 - studying collisions between planets and dying stars